 The tombstone shows fine detail of his attire, in particular, detail of the scale-armored cuirass (lorica squamata), a coolus helmet, an oval shield and the elaborate bronze phalerae covering the strapping on the horses harness.
 The fallen warrior (presumably representative of a Briton) is in a foetal position being trampled underneath the horse.
-A powerful message, bound to anger the indigenous population.
+A powerful message, bound to have angered the indigenous population.
 His spear has been broken in antiquity.

 Please tell your friends about this site - or better still, visit our wonderful town and see it first hand.
-If you would like to leave a virtual tip, sorry, I have gone to the virtual pub for a virtual pint of beer.
+If you would like to leave a virtual tip, sorry, we have gone to the virtual pub for a virtual pint of beer.
 See you down there!
 To revisit any part of the tour, please click on any of the following:

 or return to the